Meet Our Members

 What is the best piece of advice you could give an undergrad or grad student?
 University doesn't secure you employment, you do.
 It takes an enormous amount of work, network development, problem-solving, and creative thinking to make a career out of something you are interested in as a career.
 You won't be able to do that if you hate what you're studying.
 Study what you love, but be realistic about it and recognize the work, and the compromises it is going to take to create opportunities for yourself.

-DFA Member Kathy Cawsey is an Associate Professor of English.
+DFA Member Kathy Cawsey is an English Professor at Dalhousie.
 A recipient of the 2021 Faculty of Arts and Social Sciences Excellence in Teaching Award, Kathy is a Past President of the Canadian Society of Medievalists.
 She loves everything Arthurian – reading and writing books and articles on the topic and "Eavesdropping on Arthurian" podcasts.

 Why did you pursue an academic career in your field?
 I had put off medieval literature until fourth year, because everyone said it was hard, but it was a required course for my degree.
 When I finally took it, I realized one day that I knew the ending of the story we were reading, with no memory of having encountered it before.
 I must have read a version as a little kid.
 I thought, "I could do this forever."

 What do you like most about your career?
 I get to read, talk and write about books!
 For a reader, there's no greater pleasure.
 The combination of teaching and writing/research is so energizing and inspiring.
 I get my best research ideas in the classroom, and I teach my best classes on texts I've used in my research.
 If you took away one half - if I just researched, or just taught - both sides would suffer.